QXIP/Qbana/README.md

 ### Docs

-Documentation, panel options and tutorials can be found on the Wiki
+Documentation, panel options and tutorials can be found on the [WiKi](https://github.com/QXIP/Qbana/wiki)
 ### Installation

 1. Download and extract a snapshot or clone this repository to your webserver.